 In partnership with World Relief Australia ICFOW will

-(1) partner with Karang Taruna (KT) and Alert as a source of tree seedlings, planting, managing and protecting trees.
+(1) partner with Karang Taruna (KT) as a source of tree seedlings, planting, managing and protecting trees.
 They will also organise all the labour.

 (2) assist KT develop a Reforestation Training Centre in the village of Tanjung Harapan on the edge of the Tanjung Puting National Park (TPNP).

 (3) plant, manage and protect 50,000 trees on 50 hectares in TPNP (416,000 hectares of which 130,000 hectares was burnt by illegal fires in 2015).